 The cybersecurity industry is experiencing a significant skills gap with an estimated 3.12 million unfilled positions worldwide.
 The demand for cybersecurity professionals is expected to continue to grow, creating many opportunities for qualified cybersecurity professionals.

 The core curriculum of a cybersecurity master’s degree is designed to provide students with a broad grounding in cybersecurity.
-This positions a student well to work in various capacities based on the area of cybersecurity they choose.
+This positions a student well to work in various capacities based on the field in cybersecurity they choose. as a security operations center (SOC) analyst, which is a position designed to identify and remediate threats to an organization.

 However, cybersecurity master’s programs also offer opportunities to choose electives and specializations.
 Taking advantage of these opportunities can enable a student to lay the groundwork for more specialized roles, such as a cloud security architect, forensic analyst, etc.